politicalwatch/politicalwatch.es/content/en/que-hacemos.md

 ---
-title: 'We do'
+title: "We do"
-subtitle: 'At Political Watch we work to promote a more just and sustainable society.
-We do so through research, the development of civic technologies, advocacy and support to companies, public administrations and organizations in their innovation and transformation processes to meet the commitments of the 2030 Agenda for Sustainable Development.'
+subtitle: "At Political Watch we work to promote a more just and sustainable society.
+We do so through research, the development of civic technologies, advocacy and support to companies, public administrations and organizations in their innovation and transformation processes to meet the commitments of the 2030 Agenda for Sustainable Development."
 ---

 <lines-of-work hide-title></lines-of-work>